 When planning for a mission trip, it is important to prepare yourself spiritually for what you will experience on the mission field.
 Begin praying now for the people you will be serving with throughout the week and the ways God is going to use you all to serve Him most effectively.
-Also be in prayer for those you will be ministering to in Houston, keeping in mind scripture passages about God's heart for missions and His desire for all nations to know Him.
-Here are a few ideas to help you even more as you begin to prepare spiritually for your time in Houston.
+Also be in prayer for those you will be ministering to in the Dominican Republic, keeping in mind scripture passages about God's heart for missions and His desire for all nations to know Him.
+Here are a few ideas to help you even more as you begin to prepare spiritually for your time in the Dominican Republic.